 10. To sue and be sued to effectuate the duties and responsibilities set forth in this article.

-E. A local board shall have no power to add to, subtract from, modify or waive any of the terms of the system, change or add to any benefits provided by the system or waive or fail to apply any requirement of eligibility for membership or benefits under the system.
+E. A local board may not add to, subtract from, modify or waive any of the terms of the system, change or add to any benefits provided by the system or waive or fail to apply any requirement of eligibility for membership or disability and in the line of duty death benefits under the system.
 Notwithstanding any limitations periods imposed in this article, including subsection D, paragraph 3 and subsections G and H of this section, if the board of trustees determines a local board decision violates the internal revenue code or threatens to impair the system's status as a qualified plan under the internal revenue code, the local board's decision is not final and binding and the board of trustees may refrain from implementing or complying with the local board decision.

-F. A local board, from time to time, shall establish and adopt such rules as it deems necessary or desirable for its administration.
+F. A local board shall establish and adopt such rules as it deems necessary for its administration and to adjudicate claims and disputes.
+At a minimum, the board's rules shall incorporate the model uniform rules for local board procedure that are issued by the board of trustees.
 All rules and decisions of a local board shall be uniformly and consistently applied to all members in similar circumstances.
 If a claim or dispute is presented to a local board for determination but the local board has not yet adopted uniform rules of procedure for adjudication of the claim or dispute, the local board shall adopt and use the model uniform rules of local board procedure that are issued by the board of trustees' fiduciary counsel to adjudicate the claim or dispute.

-H. A claimant or the board of trustees may apply for a rehearing before the local board within the time periods prescribed in this subsection, except that if a decision of a local board violates the internal revenue code or threatens to jeopardize the system's status as a qualified plan under the internal revenue code, no limitation period for the board of trustees to seek a rehearing of a local board decision applies.
+H. A claimant may apply for or the board of trustees may require a rehearing before the local board within the time periods prescribed in this subsection, except that if a decision of a local board violates the internal revenue code or threatens to jeopardize the system's status as a qualified plan under the internal revenue code, any limitation period for the board of trustees to require a rehearing of a local board decision does not apply.
 An application for a rehearing shall be filed in writing with a member of the local board or its secretary within sixty days after:

 1. The applicant-claimant receives notification of the local board's original action by certified mail, by attending the meeting at which the action is taken or by receiving benefits from the system pursuant to the local board's original action, whichever occurs first.

-2. The applicant-board of trustees receives notification of the local board's original action as prescribed by subsection G of this section by certified mail.
+2. The applicant-board of trustees receives notification of the local board's original action as prescribed by subsection G of this section by email or certified mail.